Mortgage Calculator vs Amortization Schedule: Which One Do You Need?

 • File taxes if you itemize, since mortgage interest is deductible per IRS Publication 936

 Most lenders provide a schedule at closing.
-You can also generate one yourself once you know the loan amount, rate, and term.
+You can also generate one yourself once you know the loan amount, rate, and term using the ScoutMyTool mortgage calculator.

-A mortgage calculator gives you the headline first: the principal-and-interest payment is approximately $2,594 per month.
-Add an estimated $400 for property tax, $125 for homeowners insurance, and the all-in housing payment is around $3,119.
+A mortgage calculator gives you the headline first: the principal-and-interest payment is approximately $2,528 per month.
+Add an estimated $400 for property tax and $125 for homeowners insurance, and the all-in housing payment is around $3,053.
 Done β€” that is the number you compare against your budget.

-Now the schedule fills in what that $2,594 is actually doing.
-Here is a sample of the first 12 months and a few milestone rows:
+Now the schedule fills in what that $2,528 is actually doing.
+Here is the first 12 months and a few milestone rows:

 Month Payment Interest Principal Remaining Balance

 That is the kind of insight a single payment number cannot show you.
-It is also why running the ScoutMyTool amortization tool with extra-payment inputs is one of the highest-leverage moves a borrower can make.
-An extra $200 per month on this loan retires it roughly 5 years early and saves around $90,000 in interest.
+It is also why running an amortization with extra-payment inputs is one of the highest-leverage moves a borrower can make.
+An extra $200 per month on this loan retires it roughly 5 years early and saves around $87,000 in interest.
+The ScoutMyTool refinance calculator applies the same logic to compare two competing schedules.

 Advertisement